You'll be offered the following kinds of tests:

 If the results show that there's a high risk of your baby having one of these conditions, it can lead to you having to make very difficult decisions about whether you want to continue with the pregnancy.

 You also may have to make a decision whether to have a diagnostic test which could have a risk of miscarriage.

 Non-invasive prenatal testing (NIPT)

-You can choose to have NIPT test - you might have to pay a fee for it.
-It's available from some maternity hospitals.
+You can choose to have the NIPT test.
+You might have to pay a fee for it.
 If it's not available in your hospital, you can get the tests done privately.

-If the result is positive or 'high risk', you'll need to have diagnostic testing to confirm the diagnosis.
+If they are different or if the result is positive or 'high risk', you'll be offered a diagnostic test.
+This is to confirm the test result.

 Eye screening tests for women with diabetes